Let’s be real here: establishing breastfeeding can be a challenge, whatever your breasts are like.

-Breast pumps – For many mamas, breast pumps are a lifesaver that can give you the freedom of letting someone else deal with your hungry baby.
+For many mamas, breast pumps are a lifesaver that can give you the freedom of letting someone else handle your hungry baby.

-Nipple shields can make it easier for your little one to latch if you have flatter nipples, and can protect your skin from cracking.
+And nipple shields can make it easier for your little one to latch if you have flatter nipples and can protect your skin from cracking.

-Tip 6: Bring the baby to the boob and not the other way around
+5. Bring baby to the boob and not the other way around

-This is probably the best tip we’ve seen from other mamas breastfeeding with bigger breasts.
+This is probably the best tip we’ve seen from other Peanut mamas breastfeeding with bigger breasts.